 The magnificent Swartberg pass and the hamlet of Prince Albert: ostrich show farms; hot air balloon rides over the parched landscape; the spectacular Redstone Hills, Meerkat Magic valley, where visitors can interact with an entire colony of meerkats almost within arms length; and fabulous Meiringspoort pass, where for ten glorious kilometers a river meanders alongside the road surrounded by towering cliffs with distorted and misshapen rock faces – these are just some of the ‘must see’ amenities and activities to be enjoyed within easy driving distance of Calitzdorp Country House, your five star accommodation in Calitzdorp, Heart of the Klein Karoo.

-Here’s a sample itinerary for those traveling eastwards through the Klein Karoo:
+A sample itinerary for those traveling eastwards through the Klein Karoo

 Around 24 km outside Barrydale is one of the most famous pubs in the world – Ronnie’s Sex Shop – stop for coffee or a drink and hear the story of how Ronnie’s got its name.
 The pub has often been featured in local and foreign magazines and on TV in Germany and other EU countries.